natalieagus/50005/docs/Labs/05-Lab5-Bankers.md

 2. <span style="color:#f77729;"><b>Safety</b></span> Algorithm

 You will be implementing the <span style="color:#f77729;"><b>Safety Algorithm</b></span> and then calling it in Resource Allocation Algorithm in this lab.

+# Submission

+You are to complete this lab's questionnaire on eDimension as you complete the tasks.

+Once you have completed `Banker.py`, schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.

+{:.task-title}
+> ✅ Checkoff
+>
+> You are to demonstrate your code passing all 6 test cases using `banker_test.py`.

 # Starter Code